DevelopingHCP/structural-pipeline/README.md

 Finally, execute the pipeline like this:

 ```
-$ docker run --rm -t -v data:/data biomedia/dhcp-structural-pipeline:latest \
+$ docker run --rm -t -v $PWD/data:/data \
+    biomedia/dhcp-structural-pipeline:latest \
     bash -c "cd /usr/src/structural-pipeline; \
         ./dhcp-pipeline.sh subject1 session1 44 \
             -d /data -T1 /data/T1w.nii.gz -T2 /data/T2w.nii.gz -t 8"
 ```

+Substituting subject and session codes, and the post-menstrual age at scan, see below.
 It'll download the binary the first time you run the command --- subsequent runs will be much faster.

 Once the command completes, you should find the output images in the `data` folder.